-11 ters
+11 S

-M1/M2 PEDAL UP SETTING MODE OPERATION DESCRIPTION 0 Off Pedal up motor braking is disabled 1 Mild pedal up Mild pedal up motor braking 2 Aggressive pedal up Aggressive pedal up motor braking
+PEDAL UP MODE SETTING MODE OPERATION DESCRIPTION 0 Off Pedal up motor braking is disabled 1 Mild pedal up Mild pedal up motor braking 2 Aggressive pedal up Aggressive pedal up motor braking

-M1/M2 Speed Cal
+Speed Cal

-The M1/M2 speed cal (speed calibration) menu item allows the user to fine tune the vehicle speed.
+The speed cal (speed calibration) menu item allows the user to fine tune the vehicle speed.
 This feature cannot be used to increase the vehicle speed.
 The range for speed calibration is 0 to 30.
-Each time the number is increased, the top speed will be decreased by approximately 0.1 mph (0.2 km/h).
-The top vehicle speed will be determined by the M1/M2 speed menu item and the speed calibration setting.
-For example, if the speed setting is set for a value of 3 (15.0 mph (24.1 km/h), and the speed calibration is set for 5, the total top speed of the vehicle should be approximately 14.5 mph (23.3 km/h).
-See the table below for a list of possible approximate speed calibrations.
+Each time the number is increased, the top speed will be decreased by 0.1 mph (0.16 km/h).
+The top vehicle speed will be determined by the speed setting menu item and the speed calibration setting.
+For example, if the speed setting is set for a value of 2 (11.4 mph (18.3 km/h)), and the speed calibration is set for 5, the total top speed of the vehicle should be approximately 10.9 mph (17.5 km/h).